tanav2202/Tabular-Data-Generation/README.md

-# TBGAN-FastAPI
+# Tabular Data Generation
-## IIIT Delhi Dashboard API

 Pre-requisite: should have python libraries used in code installed in the system's python environment

-Note: Model used is a test model similar to actual one used in research
+Note: Model used is a test model similar to actual one used in research by me but not the same

 How to Run:
 1. Run app.py file